jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 * `use-proxy-protocol`: Define if HTTP services are behind another proxy that uses the PROXY protocol.
 If `true`, HTTP ports will expect the PROXY protocol, version 1 or 2.
 The stats endpoint (defaults to port `1936`) has its own [`stats-proxy-protocol`](#stats) configuration key.
 * `tcp-service-proxy-protocol`: Define if the TCP service is behind another proxy that uses the PROXY protocol.
 Configures as `"true"` if the proxy should expect requests using the PROXY protocol, version 1 or 2.
 The default value is `"false"`.

+On v0.17 `use-proxy-protocol` changed from `Global` to `Frontend` scope, which means it can be used now as Ingress annotation.
+If used as annotation, it needs to be used along with [`http-ports-local`](#bind-port) in order to not overwrite the global configuration.

 See also:

 * https://www.haproxy.org/download/2.0/doc/proxy-protocol.txt